lskatz/lyve-SET/README.md

     --logdir  logdir/         Where to put log files.
 Qsub commands are also stored here.
     -asm      asmdir/         directory of assemblies.
 Copy or symlink the reference genome assembly to use it if it is not already in the raw reads directory

-    SNP MATRIX OPTIONS
-    --allowedFlanking  0               allowed flanking distance in bp.
-Nucleotides this close together cannot be considered as high-quality.
-    --min_alt_frac     0.75  The percent consensus that needs to be reached before a SNP is called.
-Otherwise, 'N' --min_coverage     10  Minimum coverage needed before a SNP is called.
-Otherwise, 'N' --rename-taxa      ''  A perl regex to rename taxa in the MSA.
-See set_processMsa.pl for details and examples.
-Use additional escapes for special characters, e.g. 's/\\..*//'

     SKIP CERTAIN STEPS
-    --nomask-phages                  Do not search for and mask phages in the reference genome --nomatrix                       Do not create an hqSNP matrix --nomsa                          Do not make a multiple sequence alignment --notrees                        Do not make phylogenies
+    --mask-phages                    Search for and mask phages in the reference genome --mask-cliffs                    Search for and mask 'Cliffs' in pileups --nomatrix                       Do not create an hqSNP matrix --nomsa                          Do not make a multiple sequence alignment --notrees                        Do not make phylogenies
+    --singleend                      Treat everything like single-end.
+Useful for when you think there is a single-end/paired-end bias.
     OTHER SHORTCUTS
-    --fast                           Shorthand for --downsample --mapper snap --nomask-phages --sample-sites --downsample                     Downsample all reads to 50x.
+    --fast                           Shorthand for --downsample --mapper snap --nomask-phages --nomask-cliffs --sample-sites --presets ""                   See presets.conf for more information --downsample                     Downsample all reads to 50x.
 Approximated according to the ref genome assembly --sample-sites                   Randomly choose a genome and find SNPs in a quick and dirty way.
 Then on the SNP-calling stage, only interrogate those sites for SNPs for each genome (including the randomly-sampled genome).
     MODULES
-    --mapper       smalt             Which mapper?
+    --read_cleaner    Which read cleaner?
+Choices: none, CGP, BayesHammer --mapper       smalt             Which mapper?
 Choices: smalt, snap SCHEDULER AND MULTITHREADING OPTIONS
     --queue        all.q             The default queue to use.
-    --numnodes     20                maximum number of nodes
+    --numnodes     50                maximum number of nodes
     --numcpus      1                 number of cpus
     --qsubxopts    '-N lyve-set'     Extra options to pass to qsub.
 This is not sanitized; internal options might overwrite yours.
-    OTHER
-    --info         version           Display information about Lyve-SET.
-The only option right now is 'version' and it is turned on by default

 Run a test dataset